8 Indicators That Your Friend Is Secretly Competing With You

 One clear sign that a friend might be secretly competing is their frequent comparisons to you.
 They might often bring up how they measure against your achievements, whether in academics, career, or personal life.

 They might also compare physical attributes, talents, or social circles.
-This can create an underlying tension, making interactions feel like a silent competition rather than supportive friendship.
+This can create an underlying tension, making interactions feel like a silent or even head to head competition rather than supportive friendship.

 Pay attention if they often reference your achievements to gauge their own success.
 This habit can highlight feelings of insecurity or a need to prove themselves.